swcarpentry/python-novice-inflammation/episodes/02-loop.md

 This is a bad approach for three reasons:

 1.  **Not scalable**.
 Imagine you need to print characters of a string that is hundreds of letters long.
-It might be easier just to type them in manually.
+It might be easier to type them in manually.

 2.  **Difficult to maintain**.
 If we want to decorate each printed character with an asterix or any other character, we would have to change four lines of code.
 While